-63.4 Clubs shall be free at any time to re-negotiate or amend the financial provisions set out in Schedule 2 of the Standard Contract with its own Players on such terms as shall be mutually acceptable except that where a contract is so re-negotiated or amended during a Season and the effect of the renegotiation or amendment is to increase the Player’s remuneration (which term shall include any benefits in kind) it shall be dated to expire at least one year later than the existing contract between the Club and Player.
+63.4 Clubs shall be free at any time to re-negotiate or amend the financial provisions set out in Schedule 2 of the Standard Contract (other than paragraph 7 “The Professional Footballers’ Pension Scheme”) with its own Players on such terms as shall be mutually acceptable except that where a contract is so re negotiated or amended during a Season and the effect of the renegotiation or amendment is to increase the Player’s remuneration (which term shall include any benefits in kind) it shall be dated to expire at least one year later than the existing contract between the Club and Player.

 During the Close Season there is no restriction on amendments, and for the purposes of this Regulation only the EFL will accept a player signing the Club’s standard bonus schedule after the start of the Season in exceptional circumstances provided this is done and received by the EFL before he has been named on a team sheet (any competition, not just first team).

 As bonus entitlements are contractual benefits, this Regulation applies equally to any Club bonus scheme.
 See also the notes to Regulation 63.6 below.

 Any request to make an amendment where the Player does not benefit financially will be looked at favourably without the need to extend.

 63.5 Clubs must submit copies of all contracts between Clubs and Players to The League within five days of their being made.